variejs/docs/authentication.md

 [{.info} You should have already installed the varie cli globally if not run "$ npm install --global varie-cli"]

-You must then register the service provider
+You must then register the service provider in `config/app.ts` :

-You need to add the service provider to the `config/app.ts`

 ```js
 import AuthServiceProvider from "@app/providers/AuthServiceProvider";